 For US citizens, you can sign up for an account at Binance.us, but it doesn’t help you much unless you use another exchange.

 The downsides to Binance.us are:

 If this is all too overwhelming and/or you don’t have access to P2P Trading, we’ve got you covered.
-Sign up to get access our P2P Trading account and get funds transferred direct to you at the best possible rates.
-We’ll do up to 4 trades per month at zero-fees on your behalf right along side you.
+Sign up to get access to our P2P Trading account and get funds transferred directly to you at the best possible rates.
+We’ll do up to 4 trades per month at zero fees on your behalf right alongside you.